ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Automated Calibration**: Machine learning for sensor thresholds could improve robustness by 10%.

 **Assembly Instructions**
-1. Assemble the chassis using LEGO Technic beams per `3d-files/robot_complete.io`.
+1. Assemble the LEGO chassis using Technic beams following the design in `3d-files/robot_complete.io`.
 2. Mount `motor_b` (one or two motors, depending on challenge) to the rear axle with a 1:1 differential (Open Challenge: two motors via single gear; Obstacle Challenge: single motor).
 3. Attach `motor_a` to the front axle via a rack-and-pinion system.
 4. Secure four **LEGO Tire 49.5 x 20** wheels.